 We recently sat down with Jonathan Koehn, the City of Boulder’s Interim Director of the Climate Initiatives department to talk about the city’s new climate goals and why he’s more hopeful than ever for the future.

 Q: Let’s start with the hard question first.
-This month’s release of the most recent Intergovernmental Panel on Climate Change (IPCC) report has left many in the field feeling panicked that we are at a point of no return, as far as climate change is concerned.
+The release of the most recent Intergovernmental Panel on Climate Change (IPCC) report has left many feeling panicked that we are at a point of no return, as far as climate change is concerned.
 But you don’t see it that way.
 Why?

 A: It’s true, the report, along with the subsequent wall-to-wall media coverage of it, has left many feeling hopeless.

 The IPCC’s latest report was its starkest and it was a truly heavy read.
 The report essentially confirmed that the Paris Agreement goal of limiting global warming to 1.5°C by 2050 was out of reach.
 And amid the damning findings was the conclusion that human activity is absolutely, “unequivocally” to blame for the climate crisis.